Classical Obfuscation of Quantum Circuits via Publicly-Verifiable QFHE: Introduction

 \item In the publicly-verifiable variant of QFHE, $\Eval$ additionally outputs a succinct classical proof $\pi$, and correctness can be certified by an efficient classical verification algorithm $\Ver$, which checks that the homomorphic evaluation has been honestly computed, and outputs $\Ver(\ct, Q, \widetilde{\ct}, \pi) \in \{\top, \bot\}$. \end{itemize}

 It is straightforward to see that, given such a powerful QFHE, obfuscation of pseudo-deterministic quantum circuits follows naturally.
 This can be accomplished by obfuscating the verifier and applying the standard “verify-then-decrypt” paradigm.
 Concretely, the obfuscation of a circuit $Q$ consists of encrypting its classical description, i.e., $\ct_Q \gets \Enc(Q)$.
-On input $x \in \{0,1\}^n$ and the obfuscated circuit $\ct_Q$, the evaluator computes $(\widetilde{\ct}, \pi) \gets \Eval(\ct_Q, U_x)$, where $U_x$ denotes the universal quantum circuit with input $x$ hard-wired.
+On input $x \in \{0,1\}^n$ and the encrypted circuit $\ct_Q$, the evaluator computes $(\widetilde{\ct}, \pi) \gets \Eval(\ct_Q, U_x)$, where $U_x$ denotes the universal quantum circuit with input $x$ hard-wired.
 To recover the (classical) output $Q(x)$, the obfuscation makes use of a classical oracle implementing the circuit

-In this way, only correctly evaluated ciphertexts are ever decrypted, and the obfuscation securely reproduces the functionality of $Q$.
+Thus, only honestly evaluated ciphertexts are ever decrypted, and the obfuscation securely reproduces the functionality of $Q$.

 \paragraph{The central role of Pauli Functional Commitments.} However, it turns out that verification of QFHE evaluations is a particularly delicate problem in quantum cryptography. \begin{itemize} \item On the one hand, by definition, evaluating QFHE ciphertexts is a quantum \emph{sampling} task.
-The quantum QFHE evaluation gets the classical $\ct$ and outputs a quantumly computed classical sample $\widetilde{\ct}$, which is going to have high entropy even if the underlying evaluated circuit $Q$ is deterministic (and this was shown to be inherent in \cite{shmueli2022public, shmueli2022semi}).
-This seemingly presents a barrier, since only results achieving inverse polynomial soundness error are known \cite{chung2022constant}, and it remains open how to classically verify quantum sampling problems with negligible soundness error.
+The quantum QFHE evaluation gets the classical $\ct$ and outputs a quantumly computed classical sample $\widetilde{\ct}$, which is going to have high entropy \emph{even if} the underlying evaluated circuit $Q$ is deterministic.
+In fact, this entropy was shown to be somewhat inherent in \cite{shmueli2022public, shmueli2022semi}.
+This seemingly presents a barrier, since it remains open how to classically verify quantum sampling problems with negligible soundness error (\cite{chung2022constant} has shown how to achieve inverse-polynomial error, which, if used in the template above, would allow a polynomial-time attack on the obfuscation scheme).

 \item On the other hand, the special structure of certain QFHE schemes, most notably Mahadev’s construction \cite{mahadev2020classical}, enables a partial solution.
 As shown in \cite{bartusek2021secure}, the use of Mahadev’s measurement protocol \cite{mah18} on Mahadev's QFHE scheme allows for verification of QFHE evaluations with negligible soundness error.
 However, since the measurement protocol of Mahadev is privately verifiable, then so is the resulting QFHE scheme. \end{itemize}